adishs/neurips2021_explicable-reward-design_code/code-supp/vary_IR/README.md

 ```
 The first parameter ``--figure=<figureName>`` is one of the following:  9.a, 9.b, 9.c, 9.d, 9.e, and 9.f.

-The second parameter `--n_average=<numberOfRunsToAverage>` denotes the number of the runs to be averaged for plotting.
+The second parameter `--n_average=<numberOfRunsToAverage>` denotes the number of the runs to be averaged.

 As a concrete example, one can run the following script to get result:
 ```